 Check the sensor eye if the faucet won't trigger.
+The sensor is usually located at the base of or on top of the faucet spout.
 Remove the protective adhesive label covering the eye if it is still present and remove any debris present over the eye.
 Replace the sensor eye if it is scratched or damaged.

 Check the power supply to your unit if the LED light flashes frequently, isn't flashing at all, or your faucet isn't providing water.
 Touchless faucets may operate off battery or A/C power and may have a battery backup, depending on the model.
 The batteries of some eco-friendly versions recharge when water passes through the faucet.
 Other faucets may require regular batteries or lithium batteries.

 Ensure that your water supply lines are fully open.
 Examine the faucet's mounting to eliminate a pinched or damaged wire as the cause.
 If your unit won't stop running or drips, it may be defective or need a solenoid replacement, or you may need to clean or replace the diaphragm seal.